View our entire library of updates and reviews on Cognos new features.

 First question, What version of Cognos are you using?

-I’m hoping no one’s before Cognos 10 Like, people are still running Cognos 8 or, even impromptu, right?
+I’m hoping no one’s before Cognos 10 like Cognos 8.

 Hope to see Cognos 10 some version of that Cognos 11.0, 11.1?
-Or? are you kind of on the 11.2 innovation stream?
-Where will we kind of touching on today?
+Or? are you on the 11.2 innovation stream?
+Which we’ll be discussing today.

 See, we’ve got 70%, Yeah, I’ll give it a couple more seconds here.

 OK, so, good news is, everyone’s on, at least Cognos 10 or above?
-In?
 Majority of people seem to be on 11.1.
 I’m guessing a lot.
 11 7, that long-term support version, which is a good stable wanted to stick with.
-And they Actually, these are not people are and 11.2, which is great to see as well.

 We’ll go to the next poll.